sulbel/conceptual-toolbox/bash.md

   * Variable assignments have to be a single word; use quotes to wrap multiple variables
     * e.g. `usergreeting="$greeting, $USER"`
   *  **DO NOT** put spaces around `=` for variable assignment

+Shell variables **have no data type**, they simply store strings

+### Command line arguments
+Command line arguments may be referenced in incremental order as such: `$1` `$2` etc
+  * e.g. ./myScript.sh Hello - `echo $1` would print Hello

+### Naming conventions
+Only letters, numbers, and underscores are allowed
+  * First character of variable name must be a letter or underscore
+  * Case sensitive, but pre-defined variables use capital.
+Best practice to only use lowercase